-MVCC Drone Systems 1 Credit Grade: 11-12 Local Exam (UA 120) 3 College Credit S
+MVCC Drone Systems 1 Credit Grade: 10-12 Local Exam (UA 120) 3 College Credits

-In this course, students will explore the history and use of unmanned aviation vehicles.
+In this course students will explore the history and use of unmanned aviation vehicles.
 The emphasis will be placed on drone vehicles and systems.
-Students will learn theories of flight, avionics, mission planning, aerial photography and the legal issues of drone flight.
-This hands' on course will provide opportunities for students to learn how to maintain and repair drones along with flight skills in computer simulation and with drone vehicles.
-The class will compete in a spring drone flying competition.
+Students will learn theories of flight, avionics, mission planning, aerial photography, and the legal issues of drone flight.
+This hands-on course will provide opportunities for students to learn how to maintain and repair drones.
+Practice flight skills in both computer simulation and with various drone vehicles.
 Students will be prepared to take the FAA exam for becoming a certified drone pilot, which is required for commercial piloting.
-This is an ideal course for students that want to get into drone flight as a hobby, or as a career in a fast growing field of unmanned aviation.
-Students could potentially earn both high school credit and college credit from MVCC.
-WEIGHTED
+This is an ideal course for students that want to get into drone flight as a hobby, or as a career in a fast growing field of unmanned This class is a dual credit class, offering both High School, and MVCC college credit WEIGHTED aviation.